Ted Musgrave: Craftsman Truck Series

 Musgrave made his Craftsman Truck Series debut in 1995 at the GM Goodwrench/Delco Battery 200, driving the No. 61 Ford F-150 for Jack Roush.
 He started and finished in fourth place.
 He ran two more races the next year in Roush's No. 99 truck, and finished fifth at Phoenix.
-He did not run trucks again until 2001, when he signed to drive the No. 1 Mopar-sponsored Dodge Ram for Ultra Motorsports.
-He won three of out the first five races that year and seven races overall, and had eighteen top-ten finishes, but was unable to catch Jack Sprague for the title.
+He did not run trucks again until 2001, when he signed to drive the No. 1 Mopar Dodge Ram for Ultra Motorsports full-time.
+He won three of out the first five races that year and seven races overall, and had 18 Top 10 finishes, but was unable to catch Jack Sprague for the title and would finish second in the point standings.
 The next two seasons, he had three wins apiece and finished third in both seasons' points.
 During the 2003 season, Musgrave announced that he had been battling bladder cancer while racing.
 His wife Debi had been diagnosed with leukemia since 2000.
 Musgrave appeared to be in position to win the truck championship that year, but in the season-ending Ford 200, Musgrave was penalized for attempting to pass a slower truck low on the final restart past the start-finish line, and surrendered the championship to fellow Wisconsinite Travis Kvapil.
 "All I can say is next year you're going to see a whole new Ted Musgrave.
 He's going to be the dirtiest son of a gun going out there on the racetrack and you might as well throw that rulebook away.
 I ain't going by it no more", Musgrave said in reaction to the penalty.

-In 2004, Musgrave did not race dirty as promised, but still raced competitively, winning two races and finishing third in points for the third consecutive year, behind Bobby Hamilton and Dennis Setzer.
+In 2004, Musgrave did not race dirty as promised, but still raced competitively, winning two races and finishing 3rd in points for the third consecutive year, behind Bobby Hamilton and Dennis Setzer.

 In 2005, Musgrave won just one race, winning from the pole position at Gateway International Raceway as he did also in 2001, but he was able to claim the Craftsman Truck Series title.
 Musgrave moved on to Germain Racing's No. 9 Toyota for 2006 with sponsorship from Team ASE after Ultra Motorsports closed the doors following the 2005 season.
 Musgrave finished sixth in points in 2006, but failed to win a race that season.